sunesimonsen/7W17732/Readme.md

 Try to log in with a wrong user name and password.
 Then you should see the error message.

 Then try to login with one of the users shown on the login box.
 You should be redirected to the Twitter connect page.
 Please connect to you Twitter account.

+When you are redirected to the home page you should see the following message:

+    Home - nothing to be seen here

 Goto the next step by running: